grid-x/example-webhook-receiver/README.md

 ### :bento: Samples

 * [NodeJS/Express](./examples/node-express/README.md): Hand-written webhook receiver that writes the IDs of appliances coming online to the console.
-* [Go](./examples/go-server/README.md): Server with stubs for all supported event types generated using `openapi-generator`. [^1]
+* [Go](./examples/go-server/README.md): Server with stubs for all supported event types generated using `openapi-generator`.[^1]
-* Python/Flask: Server with stubs for all supported event types generated using `openapi-generator`
+* Python/aiohttp: Server with stubs for all supported event types generated using `openapi-generator`.
+For the sample, we print information about `appliance/online` events.[^2]

 ### :factory: Generating Server Stubs

 You might not want to hand-roll your own server implementation but get started more quickly by scaffolding a server containing handler stub implementations for all supported events and go from there.

 [`webhooks.yaml`](./webhooks.yaml) contains the [OpenAPI specification](https://spec.openapis.org/oas/v3.0.3) for webhook receivers.

 From this specification, you can generate code using e.g. [`OpenAPI Generator`](https://openapi-generator.tech/) (supports a plethora of languages/frameworks) or [`oapi-codegen`](https://github.com/deepmap/oapi-codegen) (go only)).
+While you might need to [tweak the templates](https://openapi-generator.tech/docs/templating) used for generation and fine tune the results, it's a good way to get started in our experience.

 To generate server stubs in a language of [your choice](https://openapi-generator.tech/docs/generators#server-generators) using `OpenAPI Generator`, use the following command.